I was never one for New Year’s Resolutions.

 Just because I don’t pick up that first drink or drug, doesn’t mean I won’t experience addiction.
 I’ve been hooked on an assortment of behaviors in lieu of those bad habits I broke in getting clean.
 The truth is I get hooked on most anything that makes me feel good: exercise, chocolate, even writing.
 What I have learned is that taking on these lesser addictions—some of them, like house cleaning, can be fairly productive—I have been able to shake those awful cravings that dogged my first year sober.

-So, my advice, if you’re looking to be sober in the new year, is to make the most of what is left of 2019.
+So, my advice, if you’re looking to be sober in the new year, is to make the most of what is left of this year.
 Find your new habits now, so that January 1st becomes just another day for your sobriety.